Shagshag/prestashop-documentation/ConnectionCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Connection.php line 53
+* This property is defined in [classes/Connection.php line 53](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Connection.php#53)

 Methods